Two dead after plane crashes in Banning - KESQ

 Two dead after plane crashes in Banning

-Cal Fire officials have confirmed that two people have died after a plane crashed in a vacant lot northwest of the Banning Municipal Airport around 9:30 a.m. today.
+Cal Fire officials say the FAA have confirmed that two people have died after a plane crashed in a vacant lot northwest of the Banning Municipal Airport around 9:30 a.m. today.

 The plane crashed near Ramsey street and Hathaway street, with the FAA reporting the two victims were the only ones on the plane.